saptarshibasu/aws-study/README.md

   * The instance store-backed AMI that you used to launch the instance is missing a required part (an image.part.xx file)
 * If the reason is Client.VolumeLimitExceeded: Volume limit exceeded, you have reached your EBS volume limit
 * If the reason is Client.InternalError: Client error on launch, that typically indicates that the root volume is encrypted and that you do not have permissions to access the KMS key for decryption
+* To change the instance type of EC2, the instance must be stopped
+* EC2 shutdown behavior (Behavior when shutdown signal is sent from inside the OS by running the shutdown command) -
+  * Stopped (Default) - The instance will be stopped on receiving the shutdown signal
+  * Terminated - The instance will be terminated on receiving the shutdown signal
+* With shutdown protection turned on, the instnce cannot be terminated from the console until the shutdown protection is turned off
+* Even with shutdown protection on, if the instance has its shutdown behavior as terminated, the shutdown initiated from the OS will terminate the instance
+* Instance Type
+  * R - More RAM (use cases - in-memory caches)
+  * C - More CPU (use cases - compute / databases)
+  * M - Medium (use cases - general / webapp)
+  * I - More I/O - instance storage (use cases - databases)
+  * G - More GPU - (use cases - video rendering / machine learning)
+  * T2/T3 - burstable instances (up to a capacity / unlimited)

 ## EFS